solspace/craft3-freeform/packages/plugin/src/Integrations/PaymentGateways/Stripe/README.md

 This guide assumes you have a [Stripe](https://stripe.com) account already.

-<span class="note warning">Please refer to the [Freeform Stripe integration documentation](https://docs.solspace.com/craft/freeform/v5/integrations/payments/) for a complete setup guide.</span>
+<span class="note warning">Please refer to the [Freeform Stripe integration documentation](https://docs.solspace.com/craft/freeform/v5/integrations/stripe-payments/) for a complete setup guide.</span>

 ## Compatibility

 Uses OAuth flow on `v4` of the REST API.

 ### Endpoints
-Maps data to spreadsheets via the **Google Sheets API**.
+Maps data to Stripe via the **Payment Element API**.

 ### Fields
-Maps Freeform submission data as new rows in a Google Sheets spreadsheet.
+Maps Freeform fields to Stripe fields to populate more customer information for the transaction/customer profile in Stripe.

 ## Setup Instructions